annadmitrieff/PhantomBulk/docs/1_wiki.md

 ### File Paths

 - Ensure all file paths in the scripts are correct and accessible in your environment.
 Replace placeholder paths like `/home/yourusername/` with your actual directories.
+I haven't generalized the code yet so be wary of this!

 ---